wenruo0522/CS106B/week-01/Syllabus.md

     Roberts, Eric. *Programming Abstractions in C++*.
 ISBN 978-0133454840.

-    You can either purchase a physical copy or use the [course reader](https://web.stanford.edu/class/cs106b/resources/textbook.html) .
+    You can either purchase a physical copy or use the [course reader](../Reader-Beta-2012.pdf).
 Recommended readings for each lecture will be posted on our lecture schedule.

   - Software

     The official CS106 programming environment is **Qt Creator**, which is an editor bundled with C++ compiler and libraries.
 The software runs on Windows, Mac, and Linux.
-The [Qt Installation Guide](https://web.stanford.edu/dept/cs_edu/resources/qt/) has instructions for installing the tools onto your computer.
+The [Qt Installation Guide](../Qt/Resources for Qt Creator.md) has instructions for installing the tools onto your computer.

   - Getting Help